 The Hong Kong Risk Culture and Conduct Committee ("HKRCCC") provides location-wide oversight and direction relating to the management and implementation of the risk culture and conduct agenda.
 It oversees and monitors the culture and behavioural standards across the Bank and approves the culture enhancement initiatives and plans of the Bank.
-Chaired by the CEO of the Bank, the HKRCCC comprises heads of key business units and support units.
+Chaired by the Hong Kong Head of DBS, the HKRCCC comprises heads of key business units and support units.